Handling UnboundLocalError

 In the example above, the counter

-global variable declared outside the function and the counter
+variable declared outside the function is global, but inside the increase_counter

 Therefore, when attempting to reference the counter